katmutua/admission_controller/README.md

     In case the validation webhook rejects the request, the Kubernetes API  returns a failed HTTP response to the user  otherwise continues to the next admission.

   - Mutating admission controller
     Modifies the resource submitted by the user so that you can create defaults or validate the schema

-    GOAL: Create a simple validation controller which enabld us to influence the pod creation Controller name "gandalf" and will reject all new pods with a name different than "shire-pod"
+    GOAL: Create a simple validation controller which enabled us to influence the pod creation Controller name "gandalf" and will reject all new pods with a name different than "shire-pod"

 #### Needed:

-    The Kubernetes server needs to know when to send an incoming request to our admissions controller Kubernetes philosophy advocates deo using a declarative strategy.
+   The Kubernetes server needs to know when to send an incoming request to our admissions controller
+    Kubernetes philosophy advocates for using a declarative strategy.

     1. Define a ValidationWebhookConfiguration that gives the information needed to the API
 ```